MicrosoftDocs/customer-insights/ci-docs/audience-insights/activities.md

    :::image type="content" source="media/Activity_Wizard2.PNG" alt-text="Define the entity relationship.":::

    > [!TIP]
    > In B2B environments, you can select between account entities and other entities.
 If you select an account entity, the relationship path is automatically set.
-For other entities, you have to define the relationship path over on or more intermediate entities until you reach an account entity.
+For other entities, you have to define the relationship path over one or more intermediate entities until you reach an account entity.

 1. Select **Next** to go to the next step.